The Golden Thread 2

 If you’d like to support these artists directly, check for their Venmo/Zelle in the program below!

-Arts venues are closed in light of public health concerns around COVID-19, but community, dialogue, and fulfillment through the arts WILL persist and our artists WILL thrive!
+As arts venues are closed in light of public health concerns around COVID-19, Kymberlee is creating a space for community, dialogue, and fulfillment through the arts to persist and to allow our artists to thrive.

 Whether you’ve been missing going out to see live music or theater or haven’t been out in years, please allow us to bring it to you during this LIVE online experience!
 Get dressed up or stay in your comfies.
 Either way, sit back, relax, and allow us to entertain you with live music, poetry, dance, theater, and art.
 There will be a talk back after the show.
 Please ask your questions in the comments at the bottom of this page.